lopezdsr/sql-query/hive_metastore.md

 SELECT firstName, lastName FROM employees WHERE city = Berlin
 ```

-The query execution in fact only read the three objects inside the `/employees/region=east/city=Berlin/` folder
+The query execution in fact only reads the three objects inside the `/employees/region=east/city=Berlin/` folder
-because the partition definitions were used by the query optimizer to minimize the necessary read I/O accordingly.
+because the partition definitions are used by the query optimizer to minimize the necessary read I/O accordingly.

 The command *SHOW TABLES* provides you with an overview of the existing tables in your instance.
 This command provides search filters to avoid getting too many tables back.